-I wish to be healthy since it is a prerequisite to reaching other life goals.
-It would be difficult to focus and accomplish greater results if one did not have good health.
-I'd have to make it a habit to exercise more frequently after work, either by running or swimming for an hour.
-This regular exercise habit can help us regulate our emotions and clarify our minds to make better decisions.
-Exercise is worth the time investment because it will increase our productivity and improve our brain's performance.
-Also, because we are what we eat, maintaining a nutritious diet rich in necessary nutrients will help us maintain a high energy level without becoming tired.
-My body metabolism slows down as I get older, and my body shape begins to change with a larger tummy; it is also important to keep a better body size.
-In addition, I'd like to be mentally strong so that I can deal with many life challenges and have positive relationships with others.
+I want to be healthy because it is a prerequisite for achieving other life goals.
+Without good health, it would be challenging to concentrate and attain greater outcomes.
+I need to make it a habit to exercise more frequently after work, either by running or swimming for an hour.
+This regular exercise regimen can help regulate our emotions and clear our minds, making better decision-making possible.
+Exercise is worth the time investment, as it boosts our productivity and enhances brain function.
+Also, since we are what we eat, maintaining a nutritious diet rich in essential nutrients will help us sustain high energy levels without getting fatigued.

 As I age, my metabolism slows down, and my body shape begins to change, particularly around the abdomen.
 Maintaining a healthy body size becomes increasingly important.
 I also want to be mentally resilient to handle various life challenges and maintain positive relationships with others.